 There were two different series issued for this note: 1963 and 1963A.
-Both series are common so there is no difference in value for any grade.
+Both of these series are common.

 |Seal Varieties:||One: Red|

+Star notes are available and they are more valuable, especially in uncirculated condition.
 What are star notes?
-They are notes with a star at the beginning of the serial number.
-Star notes are more rare than standard notes and they are sold for a small premium above the standard issues.
+They are replacement notes that have a star at the beginning of the serial number.
+Star notes are more rare than standard notes.

 History of the Two Dollar Bill